-Fried dumplings in various flavors and forms are popular throughout the Caribbean.
-There’s fried bake, pholourie and several others.
-Dumplings are served in private homes, at street side stalls, and in casual dining restaurants all over the islands.
-Still Jamaican fried dumplings are arguably the most popular version of this irresistibly delicious, very easy to make quick bread.
+Fried dumplings in its various flavors and forms is popular throughout the Caribbean.
+There’s fried bake, pholourie, and several others.
+Dumplings are served in private homes, at street-side stalls, and in casual dining restaurants all over the islands.
+Still, Jamaican fried dumplings are arguably the most popular version of this irresistibly delicious, very easy to make quick bread.
 Where ever Jamaican cuisine is sold, you will find fried dumplings on the menu.
 They are usually as an ala carte item or served with spicy meat dishes like jerk chicken or pork.